The Scientific Explanations Behind 25 Quirky Body Reactions

 You get brain freeze from ice cream

 No, your brain doesn’t actually freeze!
 When you consume ice cream too quickly, you’re rapidly changing your throat temperature from warm to cold.
 The throat is where the two arteries meet: the one that feeds blood to the brain and the one where your brain tissue starts.
 Once the cold hits those arteries, they dilate and contract rapidly, which causes the receptors in the brain’s outer membrane to feel a burning pain.
-Check out these 30 other amazing facts about your brain that will blow your mind.
+Here are tips for getting rid of a brain freeze (and other pesky problems).

 You get a “Charley horse”